Audio Signal Enhancement with Learning from Positive and Unlabelled Data: Introduction

 \textbf{Learning from positive and unlabelled data for audio signal enhancement. } Here we propose {\it PULSE (PU learning for SE)}, an SE method using non-parallel training data consisting of noisy signals and noise.
 PULSE is based on {\it learning from positive and unlabelled data (PU learning)}~\cite{duPlessis2014,duPlessis2015,Kiryo2017,Sugiyama2022}, a methodology for weakly supervised learning from only positive (P) and unlabelled (U) data without negative (N) data.
-Let us define the P and the N classes as signal absence and presence, respectively.\footnote{We could define the P class as signal presence but we do it the other way around to be consistent with PU learning.} The spectrogram patches of noise clips do not contain the signal by definition and thus can be used as P data.
+Let us define the P and the N classes as signal {inactivity} and {activity}, respectively.\footnote{We could define the P class as signal {activity} but we do it the other way around to be consistent with PU learning.} The spectrogram patches of noise clips do not contain the signal by definition and thus can be used as P data.
 On the other hand, those of noisy signal clips can be either P or N, depending on whether the signal is active or not in those spectrogram patches.
 Thus, they are used as U data.\footnote{ For a noisy signal clip, we know that there exists at least one spectrogram patch containing the signal.
-Here we ignore this constraint for simplicity.} These P and U data enable a convolutional neural network (CNN) to learn to classify each spectrogram patch as P or N through PU learning.
-The trained CNN enables us to obtain a time-frequency (TF) dependent weight called a mask, which enables SE by suppressing TF components dominated by noise.
-We also propose a {\it weighted sigmoid loss}, a new loss appropriate for SE, which uses the magnitude spectrogram as a weight in the sigmoid loss~\cite{Kiryo2017}.
+Here we {assume this constraint is satisfied.}} These P and U data enable a convolutional neural network (CNN) to learn to classify each spectrogram patch as P or N through PU learning.
+The trained CNN enables us to obtain a time--frequency (TF) dependent weight called a mask, which enables {TF components dominated by noise to be suppressed for SE.} We also propose a {\it weighted sigmoid loss}, a new loss appropriate for SE, which uses the magnitude spectrogram as a weight in the sigmoid loss~\cite{Kiryo2017}.
 The proposed loss turns out to be closely related to the signal approximation loss~\cite{Wang2018} and empirically gave a substantially better speech enhancement performance than the original unweighted sigmoid loss~\cite{Kiryo2017}.
 To the best of our knowledge, PULSE is the first application of PU learning to SE.